 Note: All your duties referring to reporting are mentioned in the Subsidy Contract, art.
 5 and art.
-6.
+6, and in the Instructions issued by the MA.
 The reports are submitted online in the eMS, whether they are with or without expenditure, and whether they are on the beneficiary or project level.
 The rules stated in the Reporting in eMS - Manual for lead partners and project partners are mandatory.